Seikon/COM-.NET/README.md

 - In reading data, we can find two ways to do this:

-ReadLine -> Read a line received by the serial port and stores content attribute "Buffer" by a thread that reads indefinitely over the harbor.
+ReadLine -> Read a line received by the serial port and stores content attribute "Buffer" by a thread that reads indefinitely over the port..

 ReadAdviser -> Executes a function previously passed as a parameter in the constructor of the class.
 Each time you read data on the serial port, This function is invoked as an EventHandler object.